Squirrel infestations aren’t just a problem for your attic or basement. If you aren’t careful, your car could become their home.

 The squirrel may have taken up residence because it needs a quiet, safe place for its babies.
 So, it stands to reason that if you take these things away, the squirrel will leave and take her offspring.

 Leave the hood wide open for 1-2 days.
-This lets significant amounts of noise and light into the engine compartment, so the squirrel will feel vulnerable.
+This lets significant noise and light into the engine compartment, making the squirrel feel vulnerable.

 It may leave your car on its own.
-If it doesn’t work, there are a few other things you could do.
+If it doesn’t work, you could do a few other things.

 Tip 4: Light